 Dividends are paid to the shareholders of public companies.
 Not all companies pay dividends and the amount of dividends paid varies significantly.
 While earning dividends is passive income, choosing the right investments that generate dividends is a very active and time-consuming process.

 In my experience, those looking to earn dividends can typically expect returns of 1–5%.

 You can earn passive income from real estate by investing in rental properties, commercial real estate, public real estate investment trusts, or real estate crowdfunding platforms.
 Income-generating real estate can also provide landlords with tax benefits by deducting depreciation costs, property management expenses, insurance, and other expenses.

 But there’s always an active element of real estate investing, no matter what type of real estate you invest in.
 This includes property management, dealing with tenants, managing relationships with lenders or investors, ensuring upkeep, or simply picking the right real estate projects to invest in.
 Some forms of real estate investing can become so time consuming that many personal finance experts question if real estate investing can be considered passive at all.

 Peer-to-Peer (P2P) Lending

 Peer-to-peer lending has attracted investors looking for an alternative to persistently low interest rates on savings accounts and bond yields.
 With P2P loans, investors make unsecured personal loans to others and can earn high returns.

-While P2P lending has exploded in popularity (check out Lending Club and Prosper), these investments are very risky.
+While P2P lending has exploded in popularity (check out our review of Prosper), these investments are very risky.
 The loans are often not secured against collateral, are not FDIC insured, and money invested in P2P lending can be difficult to access in times of economic stress.